Conrad Sewell Announces Australian Big World Regional Tour

 Sewell described the video as having a '90s nostalgic vibe mixed with the bright colours of LA, adding, "To me, it really sums up my life's journey so far".

-The Big World Regional Tour will kick off on the 25th January, 2020 with Conrad set to perform at Parkwood Tavern on Friday 14th February.
+The Big World Regional Tour will kick off on the 25th January, 2020 with Conrad playing in Victoria at the following shows:

+- Geelong - - The Gateway Hotel - - Thursday 30th Jan

+- Mt Evelyn - - York on Lilydale - - Friday 31st Jan

 “I’m so excited to be embarking on my biggest ever Australian tour, visiting so many cities I haven’t played in before.
 I can’t wait to meet all of the fans and touch as many people with the music as possible.”